-It's time for a look back at last month's most-read articles and blog posts on Mobile Payments Today.
+It's time for a look back at September's most-read articles and blog posts on Mobile Payments Today.

 B2B businesses are typically older, running on what they know and what’s come before them.
 As a result, the $6.7 trillion B2B e-commerce opportunity remains largely untapped – and payments represent an important part of that untouched territory.

 At the Bank Customer Experience Summit this week in Chicago, retail authority Doug Stephens highlighted shifts in demographics, technology and media that are completely transforming the consumer landscape — and the very essence of retail banking.

 Designers and developers need to consider how Zelle fits within, and complements, the bank in question’s digital experience.

 Networld Media Group honored seven innovators in banking and mobile technologies at a dinner and awards gala Sept.
 19 in conjunction with the Bank Customer Experience Summit.

 Matt McGinty, chief revenue officer, Fiksu DSP, provides insight on why targeting shoppers via mobile, based on their shopping habits, can improve the consumers' relationship with the brand.

 Mobile Payments Today takes a look back at the top stories from the past three months.